originalworks/gitbook/learn/objectives.md

 \*As long as less than 100% is captured, additional Orcales can claim a new record with the 3 first fields identical, but they can only register the remaining percentage.

-If an oracle claims an existing record, then a period begins allowing both Rights Controllers perform a "handshake" and they are economically incentivized to address the migration sooner than later.
+If a Royalty Admin claims an existing record, then a period begins allowing both Rights Controllers perform a "handshake" and they are economically incentivized to address the migration sooner than later.

 <figure><img src="../.gitbook/assets/image (10).png" alt=""><figcaption><p>The Original Works Data Model (single record with 2 independent tokenized deals)</p></figcaption></figure>